JonasGroeger/labspion/README.md

 MIT.
 Full license in `LICENSE.md`.

 ## TODO

-Currently there is no base class for all routers.
-In order to make this more configurable, a common base class should be implemented.
-Configuration is then done by overriding the `client.Router#recv_clients` method.
+ * Implement more Router configurations (done by by overriding the `client.Router#clients` method.